 |Marcia J. Waterway PhD.

 Curator of the McGill University Herbarium

 marcia [dot] waterway [at] mcgill [dot] ca (E-mail)

 Dr Waterway's research interests are plant systematics, phylogeny and ecological genetics, with emphasis on the Cyperaceae.
-The focus of her research program is to understand the patterns of species diversity, genetic diversity and clonal diversity in plants in relation to the environments in which they grow, using the genus Carex as a model system.
+One focus of her research program is to understand the patterns of species diversity and genetic diversity in plants in relation to the environments in which they grow, using the genus Carex as a model system.
 Patterns of species diversity vary widely among the groups of flowering plants.
 Within the monocotyledons, three large families account for most of the species: grasses (Poaceae), sedges (Cyperaceae) and orchids, (Orchidaceae).
 Each of these families has both small and large genera, with the genus Carex in the Cyperaceae being one of the ten most species-rich genera in the world.
 What accounts for this extreme diversity within a single group of plants?
 Can we identify the different evolutionary (genealogical) lineages within this genus?
 How is this diversity apportioned among the evolutionary lineages within Carex?
 What structural characteristics and ecological preferences are associated with these species-rich lineages?
 Can we discern biogeographic patterns related to ancient geological events or recent migrations associated with glaciation?
 Has there been co-evolution of this genus with its fungal pathogens?
 Are patterns of clonal diversity within rhizomatous species correlated with environmental heterogeneity?
 These are some of the questions that she and her students seek to answer in their research.

-Waterway, M. J., Hoshino, T and Masaki, T. (in press) Phylogeny, species richness, and ecological specialization in Cyperaceae tribe Cariceae.
-Botanical Review
+Waterway, MJ, Masaki, T., and Hoshino, T. 2009.
+Phylogeny, species richness, and ecological specialization in Cyperaceae tribe Cariceae.
+Botanical Review 75: 138-159

-Flinn, K., Lechowicz, M. J., and Waterway, M. J. 2008.
+Flinn, K. F., Lechowicz, M. J., and Waterway, M. J. 2008.
 Plant species diversity and composition of wetlands within an upland forest.
 American Journal of Botany 95(10): 1216-1224.